Bakersfield Spinal Cord Injury Lawyer

 - Violence.
 Almost 13 percent of spinal cord injuries are caused by acts of violence.
-Gunshots or knife stabbings often play a factor in causing this type of injury scenario.
+Gunshots or knife stabbings often play a factor.

 - Sports.
 Approximately 10 percent of spinal cord injuries are caused by sports activities.
 Unfortunately, most individuals who suffer a spinal cord injury caused by a sports-related issue are children and teenagers.
 This type of injury could be caused by falling or suffering a strong impact on the back that may damage the spine.
 Paralysis is common if an individual experiences severe enough contact with the ground or a hard object.
 Sports that commonly experience spinal cord injury are diving, football, hockey, and skiing.

 Lawsuits for spinal cord injuries fall into one of two categories, those caused by faulty or defective products and those caused by negligence.
 In general, if your spinal cord injury was caused by negligence, you can file a lawsuit against the liable party, whether it was a local Bakersfield business, an individual, or other types of entity.